mayurpohane17/OpenLANE-Sky130/README.md

 ![](Images/day1_3.png)

-Package Importing
+# Package Importing
-Different software dependencies are needed to run OpenLANE.
-To import these into the OpenLANE tool we need to run:
+Different software dependencies are required to run OpenLANE flow and to import these into the OpenLANE tool we need to run `package require openlane 0.9`

 ![](Images/day1_4.png)

-Prepare Design
+# Prepare Design
 Prep is used to make file structure for our design.
-To set this up do:

-After running this look in the openlane/design/picro32a folder and you will see there is a new directory structure created in this folder under the runs folder so to enable OpenLANE flow:
+Use `prep -design <design_name>`. here design_name is the name of our design i.e. "picorv32a".
+And to save it into a custom named folder use `prep -design <design_name> -tag <foldername>`.
+Also the merging of Cell lef and Technology lef takes place in the preperation step and the merged.lef file is generated.
 ![](Images/day1_5.png)

 # Synthesis-
-To run synthesis `run_synthesis`
+To run synthesis use `run_synthesis`.

 ![](Images/day1_6.PNG)

 ![](Images/day1_7.png)

-Src folder - Contains verilog files and sdc constraint files Config.tcl files - Design specific configuration switches used by OpenLANE

-An example of a configuration file is given:
+# Configuration Files
+These file contains the Design specs that are used to configure the parameters and initial setting for design.

 ![](Images/day1_9.png)

-# Day 2 Chip Floorplanning and Standard Cells
+# Day-2-> Chip Floorplanning and Standard Cells